Air Battalion Royal Engineers: Structure and activities

 The battalion comprised two companies and a headquarters located at Farnborough.
 The commander of the Air Battalion was Major Sir Alexander Bannerman.

 No. 1 Company, at Farnborough, was equipped with airships and was under the command of Captain Edward Maitland, an experienced balloon and airship pioneer.
 He also helped pioneer the parachute and in 1913 made the first parachute jump from an airship.

 No. 2 Company, at Larkhill on Salisbury Plain, was equipped with aeroplanes and was commanded by Captain John Fulton.
 A mechanical engineer from the Royal Field Artillery, Fulton had been an early enthusiast of military flying and had attended the world's first air show at Rheims in 1909.
 He had earned his pilot's certificate, number 27, on 15 November 1910.

 On 17 September 1911, Lt.
 R.A.
-Cammell, R.E. was killed in the crash of a Valkyrie monoplane at Hendon airfield; a 1922 account of the formation of the RAF states this was the only fatal accident in the Air Battalion.
+Cammell, RE was killed in the crash of a Valkyrie monoplane at Hendon airfield; a 1922 account of the formation of the RAF states this was the only fatal accident in the Air Battalion.

 On 14 February 1912, Lt.
 Barrington-Kennet flew a government-bought aeroplane – a two-seater Nieuport monoplane with a 50 hp Gnome engine – 249.5 miles in 4 hours and 32 minutes, setting a record.